dino-rodriguez/optibnb/data_exploration/exploration.md

 ![png](output_17_0.png)

-<p>The figure above depicts an interesting trend - the farther listings get from Manhattan, the less expensive they get.
+The figure above depicts an interesting trend - the farther listings get from Manhattan, the less expensive they get.
 The most expensive listings are all around Central Park or on the lower end of Manhattan.
 North Manhattan, however, seems to be an exception with lower priced listings still very close to Central Park.
 Perhaps a feature on proximity to Central Park could be beneficial in more accurately predicting prices.